-- A member may enter up to five different classes and up to three different mediums within the class.
+- A member may enter into as many different classes as they'd like and up to three different mediums within the class.
 You may not exhibit three of the same.
 (EXAMPLE: In fiber, you may exhibit counted cross-stitch, embroidery, and weaving.
 You may NOT exhibit three counted cross-stitches.)
 NOTE: Members will only earn one premium per class. - Artwork that is meant to be hung if larger than 24" x 36", call the Extension office for permission to exhibit. - State Fair delegate exhibits are selected from original work entries only. - All visual arts projects (original and non- original) will be entered according to media except if the entry is made in the Heritage Arts class